john-kheir/home/README.md

 - fs (our virtual filesystem)
 - stor (our simple storage system for files served to fs)
 - hubble (our socket forwarder)
+- builder (build instructions to create our sandboxes as they will be used inside the fs)
+- manager (is ays repo which controls the nodes in g8os : process management, install of apps, this repo is example how to get started)

 see issues
 - [https://github.com/g8os/home/issues](https://github.com/g8os/home/issues)